kaushikgopal/RxJava-Android-Samples/README.md

 ### 1. Concurrency using schedulers

-A common requirement is to offload lengthy heavy I/O intensive operations to a background thread (non-UI thread), and feed the results onc ompletion, back into the UI/main thread.
+A common requirement is to offload lengthy heavy I/O intensive operations to a background thread (non-UI thread), and feed the results on completion, back into the UI/main thread.
 This is a demo of how long running operations can be offloaded to a background thread.
 After the operation is done, we resume back on the main thread.
 All using RxJava!

 The long operation is simulated by a blocking Thread.sleep call.
 But since it's in a background thread, our UI is never interrupted.